hellofresh/kangal/docs/ghz/README.md

 GHZ_MEMORY_REQUESTS
 ```

-You have to specify these variables on Kangal Controller, read more at [charts/kangal/README.md](/charts/kangal/README.md#kangal-controller-ghz-specific).
+You have to specify these variables on Kangal Controller, read more at [charts/kangal/README.md](https://github.com/hellofresh/kangal/blob/master/charts/kangal/README.md#kangal-controller-ghz-specific).

-More information regarding resource limits and requests can be found in the following page(s):
+More information regarding resource limits and requests can be found in the following pages:

 - https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
 - https://cloud.google.com/blog/products/gcp/kubernetes-best-practices-resource-requests-and-limits